chromium/chromium/docs/security/rust-toolchain.md

   existing test infrastructure, but this is something we're working on.
 - At present, the bot integration only supports reporting whether the tests passed or failed, and doesn't capture results or output of individual tests.
+- At present, there is no support for running native Rust unit tests on Android.

 # Third party dependencies